 I’ve found that many hunters spend hundreds and maybe thousands of hours hunting trophy bucks that don’t exist on their properties.
 So, I’ve learned that by using motion-sensor cameras, I can determine if a piece of property has the size of buck that I want to hunt before I ever hunt that land.”

 When Hale and Knight film their TV show, they only have 2 to 7 days to take a trophy buck.
 They utilize motion-sensor cameras to locate and harvest that buck within this short time.

-Hale reports that, “Once we’ve established that there is a trophy buck on our property, we use trail cameras to pattern that buck, so that we know where he’s bedding and feeding, the trails he uses in-between, and the time of day he’s walking those trails.
+Hale reports that, “Once we’ve established that there is a trophy buck on our property, we use trail cameras with Nikon DX macro lens to pattern that buck, so that we know where he’s bedding and feeding, the trails he uses in-between, and the time of day he’s walking those trails.
 The critical key to being able to find and set-up a hunting pattern for a trophy buck is getting the cameras into position to give you the information you need well ahead of the hunt.”